 Interview Hints and Tips

 Here at e-Placement Scotland we don't just want to let you know about placements, we want to help you get them.
-So once you have the perfect Cover Letter and CV, it is time for the hard part… being successful at the interview.
-Below are some helpful hints and tips which will help you be more confident at interview.
-Don't forget to also read our page on confidence building.
+So, once you have the perfect Cover Letter and CV, it is time for the hard part… being successful at the interview.

 You should always be as prepared as possible before attending interview.

-If you ask a few questions of the company representative on the phone you’ll be better prepared to do well in the interview.
+If you ask a few questions of the company representative on the phone, or by email you’ll be better prepared to do well in the interview.

-A few questions you may wish to consider
+Here are some questions you may wish to consider asking about the interview

 Displaying confidence in an interview is arguably the most important area to work on.
 Many employers will view how you react in this situation as a test of how you will perform in their company.
 Can you communicate effectively?
 Can you work under pressure?
 Can you sell yourself?